 }'

-# Secondary record (S3 maintenance page)
+# Secondary record (S3 error/status page)

 aws route53 change-resource-record-sets \